seanwest1/seanwest1.github.io/aboutme.md

 subtitle: My Project Log & Learning Journey
 ---

+# About Me

-I’m Sean,
+I’m Sean.

-I live all the way out here in Frankston with:
+I live out in Frankston with:
-- my family.
+- my family
-- a some books.
+- some books
-- a slightly sad ThinkPad.
+- a slightly sad ThinkPad
-- too many adapters and devices.
+- too many adapters and devices
-- my prized Matilda Buffalo lawn.
+- my prized Matilda Buffalo lawn

-I like the idea of
+I like the idea of:
 - reading.
-On pause till my kids start to sleep through the night. 🤞 Sorry Kobo.
+That’s on pause until my kids start sleeping through the night 🤞 Sorry Kobo.
-- making use of technology to solve problems like making sure the garage door is closed.
+- using technology to solve everyday problems, like making sure the garage door is closed.

-#### Why a website?
-Around the time of the pandemic lockdowns my daughter was born.
-To my detriment I had ample but broken down time on my hands.
-So I started going on scroll based apps more and more.

-After a bit of denial I got my adult ADHD diagnosis and it all fell in to place.

-So to remedy this I figured I'd start trying to collect what is meaningful to me, instead of eating metaphorical Pringles from my phone, one after another until I feel sick.

-I've decided more lasting and productive enjoyment can be gotten from making things.
+I work as a high school Lab Tech and have spent more than a decade in scientific environments.

+My background is in microbiology and biotechnology, and lately I’ve been getting into Python and open-source software as tools for solving new problems.

+During the pandemic I caught myself relying too much on passive, scroll-based apps and decided to shift that time into something more constructive.

+This site is my way of channelling ADHD into building, creating, and documenting projects.
+It’s where I try to turn new ideas into real work and share what I learn along the way.

+I believe curiosity drives innovation, and my aim is to always be learning.

+~~For a full overview of my professional and academic background, see my Skills and Expertise page.~~ You can also check out my latest projects on the blog.

+update - As of August 2025 I started to read a few kobo pages of "The Tartar Steppe" by Dino Buzzati before I go to sleep.